gatein/gatein-portal/packaging/jboss-as5/README.txt

 This is equivalent to:

-mvn clean package -Ppack -Dservers.dir=$GATEIN/portal/trunk/packaging/servers -Djbossas.name=jboss-5.1.0.GA
+mvn clean package -Dservers.dir=$GATEIN/portal/trunk/packaging/servers -Djbossas.name=jboss-5.1.0.GA

 2) If JBoss AS is located somewhere else adjust servers.dir and jbossas.name accordingly